szaimen/Nextcloud-NAS-Guide/README.md

 **Please note: Since the server fingerprint was changed during this script, you will need to reset the server fingerprint the next time you connect to your server via SSH.**

+## How to enable geoblocking?
+In order to improve security, you can allow access to your webserver only from specific countries or continents.
+1. Run `sudo bash /var/scripts/menu.sh` over CLI
+1. Choose `Server Configuration` -> `GeoBlock`
+1. Choose to install/reinstall Geoblock
+1. Select whatever countries/continents you would like to allow the access to your server.
+All other will be blocked, based on the ip-address.
+(At least your own country should get selected to make this work.)

 ## How to enable automatic updates?
 In order to automate as much things as possible, you should enable automatic updates.
 1. Run `sudo bash /var/scripts/menu.sh` over CLI